Enhanced total variation minimization for stable image reconstruction: Conclusions

 \section{Conclusions}

-We proposed enhancing the classic total variational (TV) regularization with the backward diffusion process in the earlier literature of image enhancement to improve TV-based models by reducing the loss of contrast for image reconstruction.
-For the resulting enhanced TV model \eqref{equ:model}, we theoretically established the reconstruction guarantees for non-adaptive subsampled linear RIP measurements and variable-density subsampled Fourier measurements, respectively.
+We focused on enhancing the canonical constrained total variational (TV) minimization model for image reconstruction by the spingback regularization in our previous work \cite{an2021springback}.
+The enhanced TV model improves the original TV model with an additional backward diffusion process so that the loss of contrast can be further reduced.
+We theoretically established the reconstruction guarantees using the enhanced TV model \eqref{equ:model} for non-adaptive subsampled linear RIP measurements and variable-density subsampled Fourier measurements, respectively.
 For non-adaptive linear RIP measurements, the requirement on the RIP level $\delta$ was relaxed from $\delta<1/3$ (derived for the TV model \eqref{equ:TVmodel}; see \cite{needell2013stable}) to $\delta<0.6$.
 The reconstruction error bounds estimated in Theorems \ref{thm:1} and \ref{thm:2} suggest reasonable reconstruction error estimations for the TV model \eqref{equ:TVmodel} when $\delta\rightarrow 0.6$, in which case the bounds derived in \cite{needell2013stable} for the TV model \eqref{equ:TVmodel} tend to be infinity.
 For variable-density sampled Fourier measurements, the required least amount of measurements of the enhanced TV model \eqref{equ:model} was shown to be around 30.86\% of that established in \cite{krahmer2013stable} for the TV model \eqref{equ:TVmodel}.
-This improvement is because of the relaxation of the requirement on $\delta$.
-We also validated the advantages of the enhanced TV model \eqref{equ:model} numerically by reconstructing several kinds of images.
+This improvement is due to the relaxation of the requirement on $\delta$.